Target outranking share is a portfolio bid strategy that helps your ads outrank ads from another domain.

 The highest max.
 CPC bid that you want Google Ads to set for any keywords, ad groups or campaigns using Target outranking share.
-Bear in mind that the strategy won't raise bids for keywords in budget-limited campaigns.
+Keep in mind that the strategy won't raise bids for keywords in budget-limited campaigns.
 If your campaign is limited by budget, the strategy might not be able to achieve the targeting goal.

 Bid adjustments and Target outranking share

-Bid adjustments allow you to display your ads more or less frequently based on where, when and how people search.
+Bid adjustments allow you to show your ads more or less frequently based on where, when and how people search.
 As Target outranking share helps optimise your bids based on real-time data, your existing bid adjustments won’t be used.
 You can still set mobile bid adjustments of -100%, to prevent your ad from showing on mobile devices.
 You don’t need to remove any existing bid adjustments – they just won’t be used.

 Select how you want Google Ads to bid for keywords that are of low quality for your ad auctions.
-It may cost more to raise your bids for keywords that are of lesser quality, so we recommend that you leave this setting on the default 'Don't raise bids'.
+It may cost more to raise your bids for keywords that are of lesser quality, so we recommend that you leave this setting on the default "Don't raise bids".

 Bear in mind

 - When you first apply this strategy, it may take up to a day for your bids to be updated.
 The outranking share data is updated once a day, however, so your bids are also updated daily to help you achieve your target outranking share.
-Since the strategy can take up to seven days to start producing results, we recommend waiting at least that long before making changes to the strategy settings.
+Because the strategy can take up to 7 days to start producing results, we recommend waiting at least that long before making changes to the strategy settings.

 - If two domains are both using a Target outranking share bid strategy, the strategies will increase each domain’s bid until one of them reaches their maximum bid limit.
 The participant with the best bid and quality score will earn the higher ad rank.

 - This strategy changes bids on a keyword-by-keyword basis – it does not change bids in every ad auction.
-Therefore, when a bid is set, it will affect all the auctions that each keyword matches, not just the ones in which your ads and your target domain's ads are participating.
+Therefore, when a bid is set, it will affect all auctions that each keyword matches, not just the ones in which your ads and your target domain's ads are participating.